Simultaneous Inference in Multiple Matrix-Variate Graphs for High-Dimensional Neural Recordings: Numerical Studies

 \subsubsection{Cross-area Inference}

-Last, we applied our method to the recordings from both areas and identified significant cross-area connectivity.
+We applied our method to the recordings from both areas and identified significant cross-area connectivity.
 To reduce computation time and collinearity, we subsampled the electrodes in each area by taking every other node along the spatial dimension, reducing the spatial dimension $q$ from $192$ to $50$ in total.
 This reduced the number of cross-area edges to $625$.
-Also, because beta oscillations are often associated with communication across the two brain areas \citep{klein2020torus,miller2018wm2}, we first band-pass filtered the LFP recordings at the beta band $15 - 30$ Hz and downsampled the filtered data to $200$ Hz. \cref{fig:between_region} shows the cross-area edges, color-coded by the estimated spatial partial correlations $\hat\rho^{(S)}_{ij}$.
-We found that the cross-area connectivity between V4 and PFC was much stronger between some electrode pairs than others, and changed substantially over time.
-In particular, the edges with electrode $e_1$ (shown red in \cref{fig:between_region}) strengthened over time, whereas the other edges were strongest during the target presentation.
-This is broadly consistent with the finding that there are interactions between V4 and PFC during attention tasks \citep{squire2013prefrontal,snyder2021stable} and that corticocortical connections at a distance are quite sparse and highly variable in strength depending on distance and response properties \citep{ts1986relationships,el2013visual,smith2008}.
+Also, because beta oscillations are often associated with communication across the two brain areas \citep{klein2020torus,miller2018wm2}, we first band-pass filtered the LFP recordings at the beta band $15 - 30$ Hz and downsampled the filtered data to $200$ Hz. \cref{fig:between_region} shows the cross-area edges, color-coded by the estimated spatial partial correlations $\hat\rho^{(S)}_{ij}$ between electrode $i$ in V4 and electrode $j$ in PFC.
+We find that cross-area connectivity between V4 and PFC is markedly heterogeneous across electrode pairs and varies substantially across experimental stages.
+In particular, edges involving electrode $e_1$ (shown in red in \cref{fig:between_region}) are consistently strong across stages and further strengthen during the late delay period, when working memory demands are highest.
+This pattern suggests that connectivity through electrode $e_1$ may reflect attentional signals directed by PFC during visual memory retention.
+In contrast, other cross-area edges are strongest during the target presentation stage, which may reflect transient top-down signaling from V4 to PFC associated with stimulus processing.
+These observations are broadly consistent with prior findings that V4–PFC interactions are engaged during attention tasks \citep{squire2013prefrontal,snyder2021stable}, and that long-range corticocortical connections are sparse and exhibit substantial variability in strength depending on anatomical distance and functional properties \citep{ts1986relationships,el2013visual,smith2008}.